 Registrations have closed

-Join the BC and Yukon Book Prizes as they present the Storied Series: Discussions on Books, Publishing and the Creative Process.
+The BC and Yukon Book Prizes is delighted to present this first event in our new Storied Series: Discussions about Books, Publishing and the Creative Process.

 Funding for the Storied Series is thanks to Heritage Canada, Creative BC, the Government of BC and the Canada Council for the Arts.

 Ivan Coyote is a writer and storyteller who was born and raised in Whitehorse, Yukon, Canada.
 In 2019 Ivan marked 25 years on the road as an international touring storyteller and musician, and released their twelfth book, Rebent Sinner.
 Coyote’s stories grapple with the complex and intensely personal topics of gender identity, family, class, and queer liberation, but always with a generous heart, and a quick wit.
 Ivan’s stories manage to handle both the hilarious and the historical with reverence and compassion, and remind us all of our own fallible and imperfect humanity, while at the same time inspiring us to change the world.

 Chantal Gibson is an award-winning writer-artist-educator living on the ancestral lands of the Coast Salish Peoples.
 Working in the overlap between literary and visual art, her work explores the cultural production of knowledge and confronts colonialism head on.
 Her debut book of poetry, How She Read (Caitlin Press, 2019) explores the representation of Black women in Canadian history, art, literature.
 It won the 2020 Pat Lowther Memorial Award, and the 2020 Dorothy Livesay Poetry Prize and it was shortlisted for the 2020 Griffin Poetry Prize.
 She teaches writing and design communication in the School of Interactive Arts & Technology at Simon Fraser University.